Skip to main content ↓

 Remember, just because an AI tool mentions your content doesn’t mean people are visiting your site.

-Google’s AI Overviews are a perfect example:
+Google’s AI Overviews are a perfect example.
+Here are a few things they’ve been known to do:

 According to Pew Research, 88% of AI Overviews cite three or more sources, with only 1% citing a single source.